SurajJayakumar/Student_Tutor_Simulator/README.md

 The priority of a student is based on the number of times the student has taken help from a tutor.
 A student visiting the center for the first time gets the highest priority.
 In general, a student visiting to take help for the ith time has a priority higher than the priority of the student visiting to take help for the kth time for any k > i.
 If two students have the same priority, then the student who came first has a higher priority.
 Using POSIX threads, mutex locks, and semaphores implement a solution that synchronizes the activities of the coordinator, tutors, and the students.
-The total number of students, the number of tutors, the number of chairs, and the number of times a student seeks a tutor’s help are passed as command line arguments as shown below (csmc is the name of the executable): csmc #students #tutors #chairs #help csmc 10 3 4 5 csmc 2000 10 20 4